Blanchard Racing Team: Stand Alone Team

+In 2025, Aaron Cameron replaced Love in car number 3 after the season opening round at Sydney.

 Supercars Championship history

 Drivers

 The following is a list of drivers who have driven for the team in the Supercars championship, in order of their first appearance.
 Drivers who only drove for the team on a part-time basis are listed in italics.